cristiand7/thales/README.md

 Application developed with angular and .net core

 - .Net Core project located in the 'Backend.Thales' folder
-- Net Core project located in the 'Backend.Thales' folder
+- Angular project with bootstrap located in the 'Frontend-Thales' folder

 Steps to run the application